gabrielgnd1/BANKISA/README.md

 **This project is for educational purposes only.** It should **not** be used for any real-world banking or financial applications.
 While security measures have been implemented, the code is intended as a demonstration and may not cover all real-world security threats.

----

-### 📸 Screenshots

-*(Tambahkan tangkapan layar di sini untuk menunjukkan tampilan aplikasi Anda)*

----

-### 🙏 Acknowledgments

-This project was developed for the **Information Security Assurance** course.
-A special thank you to my lecturer for the guidance and valuable insights provided throughout the course.

----

-### 📄 License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See the `LICENSE` file for more details.